Bice Mizzi: Life and family

 On 26 June 1926, Bice Vassallo married Enrico Mizzi, the then leader of the Nationalist party.
 Her husband went on to become Prime Minister of Malta in 1950 shortly before dying just a few months after.

-On 25 July 1927, Bice and Enrico Mizzi had a son and named him Fortunato (1927–2017), after Enrico’s father, Fortunato Mizzi (1844–1905).
-Fortunato Mizzi (also known as Natolino) was ordained a priest in 1952 and later, in 1955, he founded the Moviment Azzjoni Socjali (MAS - Social Action Movement).
+The next year, Bice and Mizzi had a son and named him Fortunato, after Enrico’s father, Fortunato Mizzi.

 Life during the war

-Bice and her son passed through trying times during their life, because of their familial association with Enrico Mizzi.
-In 1940, when talk of the involvement of Malta in World War II was brewing, Enrico was arrested, for allegedly having Italian sympathies, and interned at Fort Salvatore in Kordin and then was transferred to St. Agatha’s Convent in Rabat.
+Bice and her son passed through trying times during their life because of their familial association with Enrico Mizzi.
+In 1940, Enrico was arrested for allegedly having Italian sympathies, and interned at Fort Salvatore in Kordin.
+He was then transferred to St. Agatha’s Convent in Rabat.
 In a letter dated 19 June 1940, Bice wonders why her husband hasn't received all her letters, since she has written to him nearly every day "Mi meraviglio come mai non ricevi le mie lettere perchè fin’ora ho scritto sempre quasi ogni giorno".

 There was a time when Bice and her son would be walking through the streets in Rabat, when visiting Enrico, while being hurled with verbal insults and pelted with potato peels and eggshells.
 In February 1942, the then Governor of Malta, Sir William Dobbie, took out a warrant to deport Enrico Mizzi, together with another 47 Maltese nationals, to Uganda.
 It wasn’t until 1945 that finally the group of exiles was allowed back into the country.
 Her husband quickly re-entered politics and was elected as prime minister at the 1950 elections which took place on 2–4 September.
 This success was short-lived, since he died less than 4 months later on the 20 December 1950 at the age of 65.
 He was given a state funeral and to this date, he is the only prime minister to have died in office.